-List of instruments and equipments required for the conduct of DPharm program as per ER-2020
+List of Instruments and Equipment required for the Conduct of D.Pharm program as per ER-2020

 As per ER 2020 regulation;

 At least four laboratories specified below should be provided for:

 - 1. Pharmaceutics Lab. - 2.
 Pharm.
 Chemistry Lab. - 3.
 Physiology, Pharmacology and Pharmacognosy Lab. - 4.
 Biochemistry, Clinical Pathology, Hospital and Clinical Pharmacy Lab.